diffblue/cbmc/doc/architectural/compilation-and-development.md

 The unit tests are contained in the `unit/` folder.
 They are written using the [Catch](https://github.com/philsquared/Catch) unit test framework.

+If you have compiled with `make`, you can run the unit tests for CBMC directly by going to `unit/`, running `make` to compile the unit tests and then `make test` to run them.
+You can run the unit tests for JBMC directly by going to `jbmc/unit/` and running the same commands.

-To run the unit tests for CBMC, go to `unit/` and run
+If you have compiled with CMake, you can run the unit tests for CBMC directly by going to `unit/` and running

     ../<build-folder>/bin/unit

-To run the unit tests for JBMC, go to `jbmc/unit/` and run
+and you can run the unit tests for JBMC directly by going to `jbmc/unit/` and running

     ../../<build-folder>/bin/java-unit

-The unit tests are also included in CTest as `unit` and `java-unit`.
+If you have compiled with CMake you can also run the unit tests through CTest, with the names `unit` and `java-unit`.
+So, from the `build/` directory, run

+    ctest -V -L CORE -R ^unit
+    ctest -V -L CORE -R java-unit

+to run the CBMC unit tests and the JBMC unit tests respectively.
+(The `^` is needed to make it a regular expression that matches `unit` but not `java-unit`.)

 Note that some tests run which are expected to fail - see the summary at the end of the run to see how many tests passed, how many failed which were